nymtech/docs/content/quickstart/run-a-crypto-wallet.md

 After building the Nym platform code, initialize the SOCKS5 proxy:

-`./target/release/nym-socks5-client init --id alice --provider C7cown6dYCLZpLiMFC1PaBmhvLvmJmLDJGeRTbPD45bX.CRNfBGFApq1pobU72fUwym6RCucdaudJ2H2rPWJqPPAB@D6YaMzLSY7mANtSQRKXsmMZpqgqiVkeiagKM4V4oFPFr`.
+`./target/release/nym-socks5-client init --id nym-testnet-sphinx-socks --provider C7cown6dYCLZpLiMFC1PaBmhvLvmJmLDJGeRTbPD45bX.CRNfBGFApq1pobU72fUwym6RCucdaudJ2H2rPWJqPPAB@D6YaMzLSY7mANtSQRKXsmMZpqgqiVkeiagKM4V4oFPFr --gateway D6YaMzLSY7mANtSQRKXsmMZpqgqiVkeiagKM4V4oFPFr`.

 The `--provider` field needs to be filled with the Nym address of a SphinxSocks provider that can make network requests on your behalf.
 The one above is the inital Nym one, but you can run your own if you want.

 Then run the socks5 proxy locally:

-`./target/release/nym-socks5-client run --id alice`
+`./target/release/nym-socks5-client run --id nym-testnet-sphinx-socks`

 This will start up a SOCKS5 proxy on your local machine, at `localhost:1080`.
 Now you can point a wallet at it.
 Here's how.